 Welcome to Spinning from Scratch

-Learning how yarn is made is the very best way to improve your skills as a knitter or weaver.
-By learning to spin, you’ll gain insight into what characteristics of a yarn will make it more durable or resistant to pilling.
+Learning how yarn is made is the very best way to improve your skills as a knitter, crocheter, or weaver.
+By learning to spin, you’ll gain insight into what characteristics will make it more durable or resistant to pilling.
 You may have wondered what types of yarn will be more suitable to lace knitting.
-Or you may just be wanting to sit and learn so you can simply substitute yarns for a knitting project.
+Or you may just be wanting to sit and learn so you can simply substitute yarns for a knitting or crochet project.

 Throughout the videos, you’ll learn: